 Other popular excursions include the Falesia di Pollara on the island of Salina, and the Punta del Corvo on Panarea, where you can see the ruins of a prehistoric village (a similar village can also be seen in Filicudi).
 Some of these tours are guided by skilled staff.

 For those who love beaches and the sea, the Aeolian Islands offer beautiful and well equipped beaches at Lipari and Canneto Salina, Alicudi and Filicudi among others.

 Eating out Aeolian style

-In each place in the islands you can also enjoy some gastronomic specialities.
+In each place on the islands you can also enjoy some regional gastronomic specialities.

 These include, for example, the 'noodles with meat sauce for redfish', the 'noodles with seafood', 'fish ravioli', or 'fish rolls and radishes', the 'macaroni with shrimp', the 'pappardelle with shrimps', the grilled fish; all accompanied by one of the numerous white and red wines of the islands.

 The easiest way to reach the Aeolian islands is by ferry from Milazzo, about 25 kilometres south of here in north-east Sicily.
 Ferries also arrive on the islands from Palermo and Trapani, and from Naples on the Italian mainland.

 You can find more local travel ideas in the Sicily guide.